 Collecting feedback isn’t enough.
-The real ROI comes when you close the loop — respond, fix issues, and show customers you listened.
-Here’s why it matters and how to make it part of your CX routine.
+The real value comes when you respond, fix issues, and show customers you listened.
+Here’s what closed loop feedback means, how to do it well, and what to measure.

 You’re not alone.
 And your customers notice.